 This advanced choreography course continues the expansion of the creative choreographic capabilities of the movement artist.
 Students will utilize proficiency of class concepts via both written and movement-based demonstration, to examine the intersection of art and entertainment and will be required to present a fully-realized piece of choreography for performance.
+This class also incorporates techniques for choreographing for camera.
 Prerequisites: CDN 247 or Assessment/Departmental Approval